-Dogs, our faithful companions, can also be vulnerable to various diseases.
-One such concerning ailment is the Nipah virus, which, although rare, can have severe consequences.
-As responsible pet owners, it is vital to be well-informed about the symptoms of the Nipah virus in dogs to ensure their well-being.
-In this article, we will delve into the details of this deadly virus, its symptoms, and how to safeguard your beloved furry friend.
+Dogs, our loyal companions, can be vulnerable to various diseases, including the rare but severe Nipah virus.
+As responsible pet owners, it’s important to recognize the symptoms of the Nipah virus in dogs to ensure their well-being.
+This article covers the details of this deadly virus, its symptoms, and how to protect your furry friend.

 Understanding Nipah Virus